MRS Members can apply to become an MRS Mentee here Deadline 13 April 2017

 While being a mentor is challenging at times, it’s great to feel that you can

-help someone else develop their career and learn something about yourself along
+help someone else develop their career while you get to learn about yourself along

 Mentor Fiona McAllister, Managing Director of Beaufort